SARAH-GAKII/Excel-Business-Intelligence-Dashboard-From-Raw-Data-to-Insight./README.md

-# Excel Financial Analysis Portfolio Project 📊
+# Excel Financial Analysis Project 📊

 This project showcases advanced Excel skills applied to a structured financial dataset.
 It includes data analysis, custom calculations, and interactive dashboards.